stellar/slingshot/zkvm/docs/zkvm-design.md

 Verification of signatures, constraints, and Taproot commitments are relatively expensive because they involve the scalar multiplication of elliptic-curve points.
 For that reason, these operations are deferred and performed in a batch after the VM is finished executing the transaction’s program.

-Use of [Ristretto group](https://ristretto.group) and its state-of-the-art vectorized implementation in [Dalek Project](https://doc.dalek.rs/curve25519_dalek/) reduces the cost of one output verification to 1ms on a modern 3 GHz CPU, which implies a throughput of 1000 outputs per second per core.
+Use of [the Ristretto group](https://ristretto.group) and its state-of-the-art vectorized implementation in [the Dalek project](https://doc.dalek.rs/curve25519_dalek/) reduces the cost of one output verification to 1ms on a modern 3 GHz CPU, which implies a throughput of 1000 outputs per second per core.
 Verification is also highly parallelizable to optimize latency-critical deployments.
 Proving time is in the order of several milliseconds per output.

 Custom constraints created by contracts typically have significantly less overhead than the `cloak` instruction that merges and splits the input values into the outputs.